Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

   Ex: change rax to eax, ax, or al.

 - Remove the syscall to exit the script, we can print the flag without.

+- Tip: While making adjustment use watch to see how the changes affect the size of the ELF file, and to ensure that you can still print the flag.

+        ./assembler.sh flag.s; objdump -d flag; ./shellcode.py flag

 Once you are under 50 bytes, change the file name and use netcat to connect to the server and test your shellcode.